Exercise and immunity

-Fitness Facts and Fiction
+Fitness Facts & Fiction Quiz

 Which of the following is a benefit of regular exercise?

-The correct answer is all of the above.
+The correct answer is: "All of the above."
 Getting regular exercise is one of the best things you can do for your body, mind, and spirit.
 Exercise helps your body work better.
 It can also make you look better, feel better, and even live longer.

 How much daily exercise do children need?

-The correct answer is 60 minutes.
+The correct answer is: "60 minutes."
 Even children who prefer staying inside and playing video games can learn to be active during the day.
 They can ride their bike to school, play active computer games, or help out with chores around the house.

 Kids are more likely to exercise if their parents are active too.

-The correct answer is fact.
+The correct answer is: "Fact."
 When you are active, your child will be too.
 Take walks before dinner, play hoops, or throw a baseball.
 Encourage your child to join a sports team.
 Some kids prefer team sports like soccer, and others prefer sports like swimming or tennis.
 Let your child choose.